© Crown copyright 2022

 5.9 Supplying bioblend for off-road use

-If you supply rebated bioblend, you’re required to be a Registered Dealer in Controlled Oil (RDCO) and to comply with the requirements of the scheme (please refer to Notice 192: Registered Dealers in Controlled Oils for guidance).
-This requirement doesn’t apply to suppliers of rebated biodiesel (not in a blend).
+If you supply rebated bioblend, you’re required to be a Registered Dealer in Controlled Oil (RDCO) and to comply with the requirements of the scheme (refer to Registered Dealers in Controlled Oil (Excise Notice 192) for guidance).
+This requirement does not apply to suppliers of rebated biodiesel (not in a blend).

-5.10 Can I mix biodiesel or bioblend with rebated oil?
+5.10 Mixing biodiesel or bioblend with rebated oil

 If mixing of biodiesel with oil takes place before the duty point, a bioblend is created, and duty should be charged accordingly.

-If biodiesel on which duty hasn’t been charged is mixed with oil on which a rebate of duty has been allowed, no duty is chargeable on the biodiesel if it’s intended that the mixture will be used for heating.
+If biodiesel on which duty has not been charged is mixed with oil on which a rebate of duty has been allowed, no duty is chargeable on the biodiesel if it’s intended that the mixture will be used for heating.